Awful/Awful.app/README.md

 [Awful][App Store] is an iOS 9+ app that's *Better Than Safari* for browsing the [Something Awful Forums][forums].
 Its story is told in [its thread][current thread] (and [its older thread][second thread] (and [its first thread][first thread])).

-Development talk usually ends up in the [project.log][] thread, but we're not fussy.
-There's also a [list of issues](https://github.com/awful/Awful.app/issues).
+Not sure what to work on?
+There's a [list of issues](https://github.com/awful/Awful.app/issues), or just post in the thread and someone will share their pet peeves for your amusement!

 <p align="center">
   <img src="Screenshots/iPhone 4.7in retina.png" width="375" height="667" alt="Screenshot of Awful as it appears on an iPhone">